jonathashmp/HAG_Topology/README.md

 These instructions explain how H-A grippers work and the parts needed to rebuild the gripper using a 3D printer.

-With this information, you can assemble the grips by downloading the [STL files of the H-A gripper one and two] (https://github.com/jonathashmp/HAG_Topology/tree/main/STL%20H-A%20Grippers%201%20and%202).
+With this information, you can assemble the grips by downloading the [STL files of the H-A gripper one and two](https://github.com/jonathashmp/HAG_Topology/tree/main/STL%20H-A%20Grippers%201%20and%202).

 ### 1 - H-A Grippers design.